 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Willis, Dr. Magid and Dr. Patel are Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Dr. Willis and Dr. Akriti are Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”

 Experiencing Dental Anxiety?